dogada/metajs/doc/src/documents/index.html.md

 ---
-layout: 'default'
+layout: "default"
-slug: 'overview'
+slug: "overview"
-title: 'MetaJS is a Lisp that can guess your thoughts and generate missed code'
+title: "MetaJS is a Lisp that can guess your thoughts and generate missed code"
 ---

 #### Introduction

 MetaJS is Lisp compiled to Javascript.
 Final code runs in browser or on NodeJs plaform without runtime dependencies.
-More about MetaJS background you can find on [coect.net/metajs/](http://www.coect.net/metajs/).
-Project Coect aims to replace outdated Email and XMPP with modern [universal communication protocol](http://www.coect.net/).
+More about MetaJS background you can find on [coect.dogada.org/metajs/](http://coect.dogada.org/metajs/).
+Project Coect aims to replace outdated Email and XMPP with modern [universal communication protocol](http://coect.dogada.org/).
 MetaJS for Coect plays the same role as Emacs Lisp for Emacs.

 Bellow is an interactive overview of MetaJS language.
 You can change MetaJS code as you read docs and imediatelly see generated javascript code.

 #### Destructuring